 Construction joint spacing should not exceed 15 ft in either the longitudinal or transverse direction.
-The depth of sawcut should be a minimum of 1/4 of the slab depth (1/3 the slab depth is recommended) if utilizing a conventional saw or 1 in. when using an early entry saw (early entry sawing is recommended).
+The depth of sawcut should be a minimum of 1/4 of the slab depth if utilizing a conventional saw or 1 in. when using an early entry saw (early entry sawing is recommended).
 The width of the joint will be a function of the sealant chosen to seal the joint.
 It is recommended that a joint seal be utilized to minimize the introduction of incompressible material into the joint.